Ludwig III of Bavaria: Regent of Bavaria

 On 12 December 1912, Ludwig's father Luitpold died.
 Luitpold had been an active participant in the deposition of his nephew, King Ludwig II, and had also acted as prince regent for his other nephew, King Otto.
 Although Otto had nominally been king since 1886, he had been under medical supervision since 1883 and it had long been understood that he would never be mentally capable of actively reigning.
 Ludwig III immediately succeeded his father as regent.

 Almost immediately, certain elements in the press and other groups in society called for Ludwig to take the throne himself.
 The Bavarian Legislature was not, however, currently in session, and did not meet until 29 September 1913.
 On 4 November 1913, the legislature amended the constitution of Bavaria to include a clause specifying that if a regency for reasons of incapacity had lasted for ten years with no prospect of the king ever being able to reign, the regent could proclaim the end of the regency and assume the crown himself, with such action to be ratified by the legislature.
 The amendment received broad party support in the Lower Chamber where it was carried by a vote of 122 in favour, and 27 against.
 In the Senate there were only six votes against the amendment.
 The next day, 5 November 1913, Ludwig proclaimed the end of the regency, deposed his cousin and proclaimed his own reign as Ludwig III.
 The legislature duly ratified this action, and Ludwig took his oath on 8 November.

 The constitutional amendment of 1913 brought a determining break in the continuity of the king's rule in the opinion of historians, particularly as this change had been granted by the Landtag as a House of Representatives.
-Historians believe this marked a definitive step from constitutional monarchy to figurehead.
+Historians believe this marked a definitive step toward a modern constitutional monarchy with the king as a figurehead.
 Bavaria had already taken a step toward full parliamentary government a year earlier, when Georg von Hertling headed the first government that depended on a majority in the legislature.